KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 ### Low priority

-1. If the issue is deemed possibly useful but a low priority label the issue `priority/low`.
+1. If the issue is deemed possibly useful but is a low priority, then label the issue `priority/low`.
-2. The amount of interest in the issue will determine if the priority changes to be higher.
+2. The functional impact of an issue determines how high of a priority the issue is.
 3. Consider requesting [help from the community](#5-requesting-help-from-the-community).

 ## 5. Requesting help from the community

-Depending on the issue and/or priority, it's always a good idea to consider signalling to the community that help from community is appreciated and needed in case an issue is not prioritized to be worked on by maintainers.
+Due to constraints, maintainers aren't always able to resolve issues in a timely manner, especially those of lower priority.
+For such issues, consider requesting help from the community.
 Use your best judgement.
 In general, requesting help from the community means that a contribution has a good chance of getting accepted and merged.

-In many cases the issue author or community as a whole is more suitable to contribute changes since they're experts in their domain.
+In many cases, the issue author or the community is most suitable to contribute changes since they're experts in their domain.
 It's also quite common that someone has tried to get something to work using the documentation without success and made an effort to get it to work and/or reached out to the community to get the missing information.

-1. Kindly and politely add a comment to signal to users subscribed to updates of the issue.
+1. Kindly and politely add a comment which will notify the users subscribed to the issue of any updates.
-   - Explain that the issue would be nice to get resolved, but it isn't prioritized to work on by maintainers for an unforeseen future.
+   - Explain that the issue would be nice to get resolved, but it isn't prioritized to be worked on by maintainers for the foreseeable future.
-   - If possible or applicable, try to help contributors getting starting by adding pointers and references to what code/files need to be changed and/or ideas of a good way to solve/implement the issue.
+   - If possible or applicable, try to help contributors get started by adding pointers to relevant source code or files as well as adding any helpful input on how to resolve the issue.
 2. Label the issue with `help wanted`.
 3. If applicable, label the issue with `beginner friendly` to denote that the issue is suitable for a beginner to work on.